Diabetes Types and Insulin Resistance in Alzheimer's Disease

-Understanding the link is of far more than scientific interest.
-If the role of insulin resistance in Alzheimer's can be understood, it may be possible to treat or at least improve the symptoms of the disease as is currently possible in type 2 diabetes.
+Proving and understanding the possible links described above is of far more than scientific interest.
+If a causative role of insulin resistance in Alzheimer's is shown to be true and can be understood, it may be possible to prevent, treat, or at least improve the symptoms of the disease as is currently possible in respect to type 2 diabetes.

 Although more research and analysis is needed, I've seen enough reports to persuade me that there may be a link between insulin resistance and an increased risk of Alzheimer's disease.
-Developing resistance to insulin is always bad news, even if it doesn't cause dementia, so I'm going to work hard to avoid it.
+Developing resistance to insulin is always bad news, even if it doesn't cause Alzheimer's disease, so I'm going to work hard to avoid it.

-- Type 1, type 2, and gestational diabetes information from the National Institutes of Health
+- Type 1, type 2, and gestational diabetes information from the National Institutes of Health, or the NIH

-- Type 3c diabetes is often misdiagnosed as type 2 from The Conversation
+- Type 3c diabetes is often misdiagnosed as type 2 from a University of Surrey clinical researcher (via The Conversation)

 - Diabetes and Alzheimer's linked from the Mayo Clinic